fenago/datascience-machine-learning/labs/lab_13.md

 ![](https://github.com/fenago/datascience-machine-learning/raw/master/images/datascience-machine-learning-chapter-09-01/steps/12/2.png)

-We'll go through it slowly, because this is your first Spark script that you've seen in this book.

 First, we're going to import, from pyspark.mllib, the bits that we need from the machine learning library for Spark.